Title: Dorothy Parker

 Year: 2014 SOLD

 Creativity is a wild mind and a disciplined eye. – Dorothy Parker

-I use basic shapes, mechanical movement and naturally derived decoration to suggest Art Deco of the 1920’s with the unfortunate simplicity of an early New Yorker magazine cover.
+I use basic shapes, mechanical movement and naturally derived decoration to suggest Art Deco of the 1920’s and the unfortunate simplicity of an early New Yorker magazine cover.

 This painting is the first in which I change my story halfway through the scene and become inconsistent with the colors in my deliberate negligence.
-If a senator can ignore science, why can’t I?
-To me the truth is a path and not a destination, so I see nothing wrong with interrupting the predictability of a painting when it contributes to a greater good.
+What’s the viewer going to do about it anyway?
+You’re a bunch of chimps.
+You love bright colors, and the more the better.
+The bigger picture is, if a senator can ignore science, why can’t I?
+To me the truth is a path and not a destination, so I see nothing wrong with interrupting the predictability of a painting when it contributes to the greater good of humankind.